karl/redux-saga-state-machine/README.md

 ## Tests

-You can run all tests in watch mode using:
+You can run all tests using:

 ```
 yarn test